 - Know where lifeguards are stationed

-- Children should always have adult supervision
+- Children should always have adult supervision and proper flotation devices

-- Know the current local weather conditions
+- Know the current and forecasted local weather conditions

 - Be cautious and observant of sudden weather changes

-- Know the current local weather conditions
+- Know the current and forecasted weather conditions for where you are and where you’re headed

 - Keenly observe current water conditions